HoBeZwe/NURBS.jl/docs/src/surfaces.md

 ```

 ---
-## Evaluate Derivatives of the Surface
+## Evaluate Derivatives of a Surface

 To evaluate derivatives of surfaces at parametric points hand over the latter and the maximum derivative to be evaluated.